-If an appropriate pay statement is not approved for 2017/18 and subsequently reviewed then the Authority will be in breach of the Localism Act and might subject the Authority to negative comment.
+If an appropriate pay statement is not approved for 2020/21 then the Authority will be in breach of the Localism Act and might subject the Authority to negative comment.

 Conversely complying with the requirements could also engender negative publicity.